Raff10/EasyGo/README.md

 To download the repository onto your local machine, you will need to first setup a SSH key with the following steps:
-In a terminal emulator, navigate to the directory you want to clone the repo then run the following commands ssh-keygen -t ed25519 -C "<email_address>" pbcopy < ~/.ssh/id_ed25519.pub
+In a terminal emulator, navigate to the directory you want to clone the repo then run the following commands ssh-keygen -t ed25519 -C "<email_address>" pbcopy < ~/.ssh/id_ed25519.pub (copies the SSH Key to paste it later)

-Then on the upper-right corner of any page on GitHub, click your profile photo, then click Settings
+Then in Github perform the following steps: on the upper-right corner of any page click your profile photo then click 'Settings' click 'SSH and GPG Keys' click 'New SSH Key
+Give a name for the title to identify that it is a SSH Key Paste the SSH Key in the Key field

 git clone git@github.com:Raff10/EasyGo.git